apache/gravitino/docs/iceberg-rest-service.md

 ### Capabilities

-- Supports the Apache Iceberg REST API defined in Iceberg 1.3, and supports all namespace and table interfaces.
+- Supports the Apache Iceberg REST API defined in Iceberg 1.5, and supports all namespace and table interfaces.
 The following interfaces are not implemented yet:
-  - registerTable
   - token
   - view
   - multi table transaction